zhamann/reminders/README.md

-# Next.js Template
+# Reminders

-This Next.js app is designed to serve as a template for all future Next.js projects.
-This repository contains support for Tailwind CSS, Typescript and uses the App Router.
+This Next.js app is designed to serve as a daily reminder app.
+The project itself serves as a smaller portion of a larger health and fitness app.

+NOTE: Future plans for this app include saving reminders in a database based on the logged in user.
+The JSON file is only temporary for testing purposes.